eaglenguyen/GMK-Color-List/README.md

 - [ ] Add multiple pictures for child kits (currently only shows base kit picture).
 - [ ] Search feature
--	[ ] Notification when new gmk keycap set is added
 -	[ ] IOS version